“which all concern things which perish with the using–according to the commandments and doctrines of men? “

 Human doctrine perishes with use.
 Holiness by self-effort is human doctrine.
 This is wrong in principle and unproductive in results.
 When we observe the taboos of men, we correlate our lives with temporal things.
 Temporary doctrines of men have little effect on spiritual things.
 It is a waste of time and a waste of our lives.
 The Bible emphasizes eternal things.
 In eternity human taboos will end in destruction.

 Undue repression leads to violent eruptions.
 If we repress evil, it will explode in our lives at some later point.
-The answer is not repression but living our lives around a person.
+The answer is not repression but living our lives around a Person, our Lord Jesus Christ.

 Taboos are futile.
 We can consume our lives with rules and regulations and have nothing to show for it at the end of our day.